 The site visits, performed on 26 March 2023 and 1 November 2023, confirmed that the majority of the thickets at the site were dominated by exotic Acacia species, namely black wattle (A. mearnsii) and rooikrans (A. cyclops).
 The stream that is present at the site has some indigenous vegetation present, but also has a high density of exotic trees, especially towards the southwest of the site.
 Towards the south of the site, the vegetation is open, and dominated by grasses such as buffalo grass (Stenotaphrum secundatum) and kikuyu (Cenchrus clandestinum).
 A section of exotic black wattle trees along the western stretch of the property have been cleared between November 2022 and the first site visit (Fig. 5 & Fig. 7), while a section of rooikrans has also been cleared along the eastern section of the site during the same time period.
 Indigenous plant species recorded at the site consisted mainly of thicket species, such as crossberry (Grewia occidentalis), false olive (Buddleja saligna), glossy currant (Searsia lucida), cat-thorn (Scutia myrtina), red currant (Searsia chirindensis) and common spike-thorn (Gymnosporia buxifolia).
 Smaller indigenous plant species recorded included Cape buckhorn (Cynanchum africanum), channelled heath (Erica canaliculata), and stiff bitterbush (Selago corymbosa).
 The occurrence of Selago corymbosa is of significance, as it is a potential larval host plant of the coastal blue butterfly, L. littoralis (Edge, 2021).
-The occurrence of this plant species could therefore indicate the potential presence of that butterfly at the site as well.
+The occurrence of this plant species could therefore indicate the potential presence of that butterfly at the site as well, but they were not recorded during the two site visits, and there are no records of this species from the area.